cf73/humanity/content/collections/partner_stories/work-with-doctors-without-borders.md

     content:
       -
         type: text
-        text: 'As a father, medic, humanitarian but mostly as a human being, I am appalled by the continued and complete disregard for life we are witnessing in Gaza.DR CHRISTOS CHRISTOU, MSF INTERNATIONAL PRESIDENT'
+        text: 'As a father, medic, humanitarian but mostly as a human being, I am appalled by the continued and complete disregard for life we are witnessing in Gaza.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'SHARE THIS'
-  -
+        text: 'DR CHRISTOS CHRISTOU, MSF INTERNATIONAL PRESIDENT' -
     type: paragraph
     content: